dogshoes/gotenna-notes/README.md

 Reset RF hardware?
 The [Si4460](https://www.silabs.com/Support%20Documents/TechnicalDocs/Si4464-63-61-60.pdf) is a High-Performance, Low-Current Tranceiver by Silicon Labs.

-Interesting to note this command is sesensitive to trailing extraneous characters.
+Interesting to note, this command is sesensitive to trailing extraneous characters.

 ```
 [072043] goTenna> res